thin-edge/tedge-rugpi-image/README.md

-# thin-edge.io image using rugpi
+# thin-edge.io image using Rugpi

 :warning: This repository is using a new [layers features](https://github.com/silitics/rugpi/tree/feat-layers) from Rugpi.
 It is currently under development.